amitopenwriteup/wsl-ansible/patch.md

 ### Step B9 – Reboot only when required **and** allowed (**your turn**)

-**Requirement:** reboot if the flag exists and the ring allows reboots.
+**Requirement:** reboot if the flag exists and reboots are currently allowed.

 ```yaml
         - name: Reboot when required and permitted